martin26/Diablo-II--Vanilla-Frosting/README.txt

 to the end of your parameters list.

 Enjoy.

+---- 2.6b ----
+Major:
+- Fixed a critical bug in the MonStats.txt file which might have affected resistances, but also other values.
+This caused the game to crash in Act 4 Hell Forge.

+Minor:
+- Fixed recipe names for downgrades

 ---- 2.5b ----
 - Immunities in all difficulties are now the same as normal.